Yvon Gourbal

 Yvon Gourbal (Torreilles, 14 August 1939 - Saint-Laurent-de-la-Salanque, 31 October 2004) was a French rugby league player and coach.

 Biography

 He played several seasons for XIII Catalan, a rugby league club based in Perpignan, with which he won the Lord Derby Cup in 1959.
-Thanks to his club performances, he received 4 caps for France between 1960 and 1964 taking part at the 1960 Rugby League World Cup, however, he did not took part at any match due to his military duties as well as not managing to obtain a long-term permit for said tournament.
+Thanks to his club performances, he received 4 caps for France between 1960 and 1964 taking part at the 1960 Rugby League World Cup, however, he did not take part at any match due to his military duties as well as not managing to obtain a long-term permit for said tournament.

 After his playing career, he embraced a successful coaching career.
 Under his guidance, XIII Catalan won four French Championships in a row in 1982, 1983, 1984 and 1985, as well as a Lord Derby Cup in 1985.
 He ended his tenure at XIII Catalan in 1986, but he later coached Le Pontet from March 1987.